-Data from Child Labour Monitoring and Remediation Systems (CLMRS) show that female agents are on average better than male agents at identifying cases of child labour.
+Data from Child Labour Monitoring and Remediation Systems (CLMRS) show that female agents are on average better than male agents at identifying cases of child labour and at accompanying families in stopping this practice.
 This study aims to understand why and to explore how to recruit and retain more women.